Fortinetics Book a call →

 The Rev 2 to Rev 3 transition

-Rev 3 restructures the catalog: it adds three control families — Planning (PL), System and Services Acquisition (SA), and Supply Chain Risk Management (SR) — aligning more closely with NIST 800-53 Rev 5, and introduces Organization-Defined Parameters that let organizations specify implementation details.
+Rev 3 restructures the catalog.
+It adds three control families: Planning (PL), System and Services Acquisition (SA), and Supply Chain Risk Management (SR).
+That aligns it more closely with NIST 800-53 Rev 5, and it introduces Organization-Defined Parameters that let organizations specify implementation details.

-The practical guidance for 2026: build to Rev 2, because that is what C3PAOs assess against through the first wave of CMMC Phase 2 enforcement.
-But track the Rev 3 delta — Tier-1 primes are starting to ask subs about Rev 3 readiness in pre-award evaluations even where Rev 2 remains the contractual baseline.
+The practical guidance for 2026: build to Rev 2, because it is what 32 CFR 170.2 incorporates and what any assessment — self or third-party — is scored against.
+That did not change when the Phase 2 transition was suspended on July 13, 2026; the CIO memo is explicit that the Department "will continue enforcing baseline compliance with NIST SP 800-171 Rev 2 through DIB self-assessments and select government-led assessments."
+Track the Rev 3 delta anyway.
+Tier-1 primes are starting to ask subs about Rev 3 readiness in pre-award evaluations even where Rev 2 remains the contractual baseline.

 Why Fortinetics for NIST 800-171